nattyhawkins/scraper/README.md

 1  --> Next \
 \
 CX --> Change to channel X, X in [0, 6] \
-sChannel names will be displayed \
+Channel names will be displayed \
 \
 To run unit tests: add / remove x from start of test names and run `python test_main.py`